MapcreatorIO/interactive/docs.md

   - __homeButton__. (optional; default true) Enable or disable the home button

-  - __debug__. (not recommended) true or false, this allows the map object to be returned from the browser's console.
+  - __debug__. (enables development mode) true or false, this allows the map object to be returned from the browser's console.
   - __object__. (only in development mode) Add your map object inline for debugging without a webserver.

 2. The div container node (in this case the `div` with id `m4n-map`).